Vinilificio/Vinilificio.github.io/_pages/small-run.md

 Vinilificio offers a audio transfer service on vinyl designed for DJs and labels.

-We pass the audio on vinyl for your promos in small quantities without having to wait months and engage in large quantities.
+We transfer the audio on vinyl for your promos in small quantities without having to wait months and engage in large quantities.

 * 10 x 12 "black 1.5 mm (within 8 minutes each side) € 250.00 (*)
 * 20 x 12 "black 1.5 mm (within 8 minutes each side) € 400.00 (*)